-- The roller frame itself is only about $9.
+- The roller frame itself is only about 9 bucks.
 See it here.

 - The pole below comes with both screw and quick lock fittings.

-- Telescoping pole sizes: all we mostly use the 2-to-4 footer (about $20) and a 4-to-8 footer for the high stuff – (about $25).
+- Telescoping pole sizes: all we mostly use the 2-to-4 footer and a 4-to-8 footer for the high stuff.
 Hexagonal shaft prevents bending, and the outer grip is a pleasure to hold.
 TIP: We don’t use any pole over 12 feet long as they all bend too much: better to get on the ladder and use a shorter pole.
 A very short pole comes in handy too.

 NOTE: Lesser brand’s paint roller (what you might already have in your garage) will not work with the quick-lock pole, so we recommend that you get the pole that comes with an attachment (converter): you will be able to switch back and forth between your broom and your paint roller.

-- For your older roller frame that has no quick lock option, we recommend the thread-type telescoping pole (a trusted brand) is about $30.
+- For your older roller frame that has no quick lock option, we recommend the thread-type telescoping pole (a trusted brand).

 Other accessories needed for all types of painting rollers

 With these and the roller frame described below, you only need to buy paint to paint with a roller!

-- Basic roller cover for interior walls: the best brand and nap length for about $8.
+- Basic roller cover for interior walls: the best brand and nap length.

 - Good brushes hold a lot of paint and distribute it evenly.
-A life-long tool and a very good deal for under $15.
-(Nylox is the best line of latex-only at Purdy).
+A life-long tool and a very good deal (Nylox is the best line of latex-only at Purdy).
 Go with the 2.5-inch angle cut if you are not very experienced.